HolyLab/Imagine/README.md

 1. Parameters and display control window

 This window is designed for setting overall parameters for the microscope operation and display.
-This window consists of tree main sections which are "Config and control", "Histogram" and "Intensity".
-Currently, "Intensity" tab is not used.
+This window consists of three main sections which are "Config and control", "Histogram" and "Intensity".
+Currently, the "Intensity" tab is not used.
 "Histogram" section displays histogram of an image displayed in "Display window".
-"Config and control" tab is designed for setting overall parameters such as camera control, positioner control, laser control and stimuli control which are used to config an experiment.
-Also, it provides some basic tools for the following inspection of acquired data.
+"Config and control" tab is designed for setting overall parameters such as camera control, positioner control, laser control and stimuli control which are used to configure an experiment.
+Also, it provides some basic tools for later inspection of acquired data.

 2. Display window